 This property is a shorthand way to combine outline-color, outline-style, and outline-width (listed next).
 An outline works just like a border, except the outline takes up no space (that is, it doesn't add to the width or height of an element), and it applies to all four edges.
 It's intended more as a way of highlighting something on a page than as a design detail.
-Outline works in Firefox, Safari, Chrome, Opera, and only version 8 or later of Internet Explorer.

-• Values: The same as for border with one exception-see outline-color.
+• Values: The same as for border with one exception-see outline-color next.